tolitius/cassandra-bombardier/README.markdown

 ### Multiple Processes

-Cassandra was desinged with parallelism in mind, so let's make it happy and use 8 processes to inserting 100,000 rows ( 7 columns each ) in parallel:
+Cassandra was designed with parallelism in mind, so let's make it happy and use 8 processes to inserting 100,000 rows ( 7 columns each ) in parallel:

 ```bash
 $ python cassandra-bombardier.py 100000 7 8